 Health crafts:

 Healthcare trades will be connected to the medical-digital infrastructure (telematics infrastructure) as providers of assistive devices.
-To do this, they will need an electronic professional ID card (eBA) and an institution card (SMC-B) by January 1, 2026, at the latest.
-Both are applied for through the Chamber of Skilled Crafts.
+To do this, they will need an electronic professional ID card (eBA) and an institution card (SMC-B) by January 2026 at the latest.
+Both will be applied for through the Chamber of Skilled Crafts.
 Read details > here!

 Union dues: